 Introduction to Scientific Diving

-The Introduction to Scientific Diving workshop trains FSU faculty, staff and students to conduct underwater research in accordance with the standards of the American Academy of Underwater Sciences (AAUS).
+The Introduction to Scientific Diving course trains FSU faculty, staff and students to conduct underwater research in accordance with the standards of the American Academy of Underwater Sciences (AAUS).

-Participants in the workshop learn to safely and effectively use diving as a tool to conduct underwater research, while completing a rigorous training curriculum including in-water rescue procedures, small boat dive operations, and underwater survey techniques.
+Participants in this course learn to safely and effectively use diving as a tool to conduct underwater research, while completing a rigorous training curriculum including in-water rescue procedures, small boat dive operations, and underwater survey techniques.
 Academic subjects include diving physics, physiology, decompression theory and accident management.

-Workshop Lab Fee - $500.
+Lab Fee - $550.
 This covers the costs of all equipment, texts, and certification fees.

 Acceptance into the program is determined by a subcommittee of the Diving Control Board, and is based largely on answers to questions on the application and certification of scientific need by the applicant's Supervisor, Academic Advisor, or Major Professor.